A world leader in developing and implementing new techniques for embryo transfer

 Dr. Kruse then earned her Ph.D. in Reproductive Physiology from the University of Minnesota while utilizing OPU/IVF technologies and embryo recovery and transfer to study the impacts of nutrition on oocyte quality, uterine function and early embryonic development.

-Chuck Klipstine is Boviteq's Embryo Coordinator.
+Chuck Klipstine is Boviteq's Embryo Lab Supervisor & Technical Consultant.
 With Boviteq in the US since its inception in 2013, Chuck joined our team with three years of previous IVF experience.

 Chuck is well-versed in IVF, laboratory protocols and reproductive technologies having trained extensively at Boviteq's lab in Saint-Hyacinthe, Quebec.
 In 2015 he learned reverse semen sorting techniques and brought this technology back to Boviteq's US clients.
 He was key in the planning and design of our new state-of-the-art laboratory, and in 2017 was named IVF Lab Coordinator, overseeing all lab activities and staff.
-In 2018, Chuck took on his current responsibilities as Embryo Coordinator, allowing him to continue to focus on reverse sorting and Boviteq's embryo teams and activities.
+In 2018, Chuck assumed responsibilities as Embryo Coordinator, focusing on reverse sorting and Boviteq's embryo teams and activities.

 Katie has overseen bull performance, oocyte quality, the reverse sorting process, and other daily operations on the IVF Team at Boviteq in the US since 2018.
 Prior to this role, Katie was Boviteq's IVF Laboratory Technician beginning in 2016, where she acquired and refined her IVF lab skills and techniques.

 In this role, she works closely with the customer service, research and development, and quality control departments to ensure a high level of excellence is executed at Boviteq.
 This role has allowed her to learn more about the IVF and agriculture industries, something she has developed a passion for during her time at Boviteq.